-For more information about the camera driver load, refer to the Selecting Audio and Video Devices for Use with Polycom PVX document, available at http://www.polycom.com/common/pw_item_show_doc/1,1276,4556,00.pdf.
+For more information about the camera driver load, refer to the Configuring Video and Audio Devices for Use with Polycom PVX document, available available from www.polycom.com/support/pvx804.

-The values listed are set to maximize the video experience for a wide variety of user situations and can change in each release.
+• The values listed are set to maximize the video experience for a wide variety of user situations and can change in each release.